muratcelikk/ScoreCard/README.md

 - For apikey, I used MD5. (http://www.md5.cz/)

 ## Missing Aspects of the Project;
-- The score test result could not be brought.
+- Score result could not be brought.

 ## Project Image